 Learn how to draw a great looking Solar Eclipse with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Solar Eclipse.
+By following the simple steps, you too can easily draw a perfect Solar Eclipse.

 Have you ever seen a solar eclipse?
 In the middle of the day, a shadow passes over the sun, the air cools, and it grows dark as if night is falling.